 Night Owl has swooped right in as a fast-growing security company with lots (and we mean lots) of camera options.
-We got a hold of some of their products to dive deep into the features & tech and to see how they performed.
+We got hold of some of their products to dive deep into the features and tech, and to see how they performed.
 Right away we liked their selection of cameras — Night Owl seems to have something for everyone.
 And the prices weren’t bad, either.
 Some of their basic add-on cameras start at $59.99, which is quite competitive.
 They also sell high-tech security camera systems with facial recognition for $1,000+.

-That said, there are things to consider about Night Owl before hopping on the ‘buy now’ bandwagon.
-For instance, we couldn’t live-stream video with their battery-powered cameras.
+That said, there are things to consider about Night Owl before hopping on the “buy now” bandwagon.
+For instance, we couldn’t livestream video with their battery-powered cameras.
 And if you’re a smart home buff, your options are limited with Night Owl.
 Otherwise, we think this camera brand holds its own against fierce competition.
 So let’s jump in to see if Night Owl makes sense for your home and budget.

 Unlike many security companies that have their roots in China, we like that Night Owl was founded in Naples, Florida.
 Of course, their hardware is manufactured abroad (you know, to cut costs), but their engineers, software designers, and servers are all located stateside.
 We appreciate this, but it’s pretty standard for the industry.

 The Night Owl brand has been in business since 2009, and they bill themselves as the fastest growing manufacturer of security DVRs and cameras.1 Unfortunately, there’s not a lot of info on the company to be found.
 But then again, Night Owl doesn’t have the same name recognition as Ring, for example, or Google Nest’s super-high-tech cams.
 So we’ll give Night Owl the benefit of the doubt here.